Aesthetic Realism

 food.
 Please, make the rain come."

-where the heat of the tropics and the cold of the mountains mingle.
+As a tropical montane area, Oksapmin is a place where the heat of the tropics and the cold of the mountains mingle.

 Sweet Potato and Taro: a Drama of Change and Continuity